 Rudders that have been severely damaged have been completely torn off or bent.
 Unfortunately, several vessels have sunk, which was caused by the complete ripping off of the rudder blade and creating a hole in the hull.
 The attack usually lasts about half an hour.

-After an orca attack, the unsteerable boats are towed to the nearest port, and those that managed to retain some part of the rudder are often able to sail on their own.
+After an orca attack, the unsteerable boats are towed to the nearest port.
+Those that managed to retain some part of the rudder are often able to sail on their own.

 Why do orcas attack yachts?